-The Esplanade, long open stretch of ground/field, originally by the sea, located in the Downtown Core of the Central Region.
-Sitting on the left bank of the Singapore River, it was originally called the Plain, or the Padang which is Malay for field or open ground.
+The Esplanade is a long, open stretch of field, originally by the sea, located in the Downtown Core of the Central Region.
+Sitting on the left bank of the Singapore River, it was originally called the Plain, or the Padang, which is Malay for field or open ground.
 It has been the venue of many momentous colonial and national events in the modern history of Singapore.
 It is still referred to as the Padang today.

 At the time of Sir Stamford Raffles' landing in 1819, the area where the Esplanade is, was covered with a low jungle and a few huts near the shoreline.
 Resident and Commandant Lt.
 Col. William Farquhar's (6 February 1819 - 26 April 1823) share in the building of the new settlement was a considerable one.
 Perhaps his finest conception was the Esplanade which was and still is one of the most attractive features of the city.
 Raffles designated the area around the Esplanade for Government buildings but European business leaders soon built their homes along its frontage.
 There were shade-bearing trees like the Angsana and the Raintree planted around the field, despite initial protests by residents.
 Before the 1843 reclamation, the original shoreline touched the 70 yards wide Esplanade, approximately at the edges of both the Singapore Cricket Club and Singapore Recreation Clubhouse buildings.